Read in: Nederlands

 “Why is data important?”
 It seems like a simple question, but do you know the answer?
 To demonstrate the answer we like to use the example of Fitbit.
 You probably know the Fitbit, this smartwatch measures your movement activity.
 Fitbit determines that their users take 43% more steps than non-users.
 Why?
 Because determining a goal and continuous data revolving the progress are a driving factor behind a behavior change.

 This process is the same for recruitment.
-Wouldn’t it be great to reduce your time to hire with 43%?
+Wouldn’t it be great to reduce your time to hire by 43%?
 Proposing SMART (Specific, Measurable, Acceptable, Realistic, Timely) goals and reporting on progression increases the success of achieving this goal.
 It sounds obvious, but still do many talent acquisition departments miss out on a data-driven approach.

 Without a data-driven approach you operate on gut-feeling, a stage that we see as a phase at the bottom of the model of data-maturity; nothing is measured and people completely act upon gut-feeling.
 We need to step away from this approach as we want to move towards the proactive and predictive stages to grow on the model of data-maturity.